 PAVE continued its scholarship activities in the wake of MPCP’s expansion, but it also explored ways to support private schools participating in the choice program.
 In 2001 PAVE became a Community Development Financial Institution (CDFI), allowing it to provide technical assistance, loans, and grants to schools undertaking capital projects.
 The PAVE Scholars program was established in 2003 to help urban school leaders pursue certification as urban school administrators.
 The following year, PAVE partnered with Johnsonville Sausage LLC to establish the Johnsonville Fellows, a body of active and retired school principals that would help urban school leaders at non-public schools develop skills for success.

-Since its inception, PAVE has been directed by a board consisting of prominent business, religious, and community leaders.
-Daniel McKinley has served as CEO of PAVE since its incorporation.
+PAVE was directed by a board consisting of prominent business, religious, and community leaders.
+Daniel McKinley has served as CEO of PAVE from its inception until 2015.
 Prior to 1992, McKinley served as executive director of the Milwaukee Archdiocesan Education Foundation.

 Scope and Content

 The PAVE records are arranged in eight (8) series.
 Arrangement is based primarily on function; that is, series tend to document major programs or initiatives.
 This scheme took shape before the materials arrived at Marquette, when archives staff visited PAVE’s office to identify files of enduring value.
 Many of the files appear to have originated with Daniel McKinley, PAVE’s CEO and executive director.